FAQs

 We are not aware of any reserves available from the existing system.

-Can you wait the propsed upgrade for a year or so until the reserve funds grow ?
-Se we don't need to pay for upgrade now?
+Can the proposed upgrade wait for a year or so until the reserve funds grow?
+So we don't need to pay for upgrade now?

 The upgrades identified need to be completed immediately to ensured the continued reliable operation of the water system.
 As municipal water customers, future longer term upgrades will be covered by the municipal reserve.